Good Chemistry Brewing x Holy Roar Records

 The gigs finish with a matinee show at the Old Blue Last on Sunday 1st July – but the official end-of-tour party is on Friday 6th July at the Black Heart, where there’ll be a special HRR dj set as well as several beers on tap and the collab brew.

 You want to know more about the beer?
 This is a summer smasher, a beach ball of a beer, a 5% fruity pale ale.
-We’ve taken a rich and sweet malty base and added peach and sweet cherry puree.
+We’ve taken a rich and sweet malty base and added 140kgs of peach and sweet cherry puree.
 Then to top off the fruitiness we’ve dry hopped it with Citra and Mosaic.
 Come and celebrate summer with us.

 This beer is a totally different beast to our first collab last year.
 HOLY ROAR (the beer) was a 6.66% American stout that as well as kegging we put into our signature 660ml bottles.
 It was as black as Alex’s heart, as big as Justine’s voice, and as awesome as a GCB x HRR beer should be – but it wasn’t summer festival material.
 With loads of HRR bands playing out across the country (and beyond!) at fests these next few months, we really wanted something that would be the perfect accompaniment – we’re sure you’re gonna love it!